ANDREWS, STUART MERRILL

 recovered from a grave in Vietnam after 40 years said she's relieved to know

-Andrews, then 37, had taken off from Qui Nhon Air Field in South Vietnam's
+Andrews, 37, took off from Qui Nhon Air Field in South Vietnam's Binh Dinh

-Binh Dinh province on a reconnaissance flight on March 4, 1966, flying with
+Province on a reconnaissance flight in a Cessna O-1E Bird Dog on March 4,

 Despite a lack of remains, Andrews was buried at Arlington National Cemetery